 The outlook for the Iranian shipping sector is brighter than it has been in recent years, and we forecast a second consecutive year of growth at the primary container port of Bandar Abbas in 2015.
 The ongoing easing of sanctions - not least on the port operator itself - will boost throughput.
-However, we note increased risk to our projections since our last quarterly update, as plummeting oil prices will weigh on Iranian economic activity and port throughputs.
+We expect a significant easing of sanctions following a likely agreement in summer 2015.
+However, we note risk to our projections from the volatile price of oil in recent quarters.
+The general trend is that Brent crude will average considerably less than in recent years - we forecast and average of USD53 per barrel in 2015 - meaning that the economic boost from easing sanctions will be limited.
+Iranian consumers will continue to be under pressure, and a massive ramp up in containerised goods imports is unlikely.